 It’s true, and it’s fascinating.
 Our brains play a huge role in the way we interact with others, communicate, and lead.
 So how can we lead with the brain in mind?

 In this post, I’d like to talk about a very simplified concept of the brain that can help us do exactly that.
-When you understand the evolutionary importance of each part, you can start to see why Mind Growing is an apt title for my upcoming book.
+When you understand the evolutionary importance of each part, you can start to see why Mind Growing is an apt title for my book.

 Different Parts, Different Roles